codeworksdev/animate.less/README.md

       -ms-animation-name: bounceOutLeft;
        -o-animation-name: bounceOutLeft;
           animation-name: bounceOutLeft;
+  -webkit-animation-iteration-count: infinite;
+     -moz-animation-iteration-count: infinite;
+      -ms-animation-iteration-count: infinite;
+       -o-animation-iteration-count: infinite;
+          animation-iteration-count: infinite;
+  -webkit-transition-delay: 2s;
+     -moz-transition-delay: 2s;
+      -ms-transition-delay: 2s;
+       -o-transition-delay: 2s;
+          transition-delay: 2s;
 }
 ```

 And there you have it!
+Phew!
+What a ride.
 The animation has been achieved without using any jQuery.
 Of course, this is only a tiny fraction of what can be achieved with Animate.less.
 Please head on over to [AnimateForLess.com](http://animateforless.com) for a full demo and to join the duscussion.

-##Documentation
-Coming soon.
-I promise!

 ##Live Demo
 View the animation library in action over at http://animateforless.com/.
 You can find Dan Eden's original demo at http://daneden.me/animate/.

 ## License
 Animate.less is licensed under the MIT license. (http://opensource.org/licenses/MIT)

+##Documentation
+Coming soon.
+I promise!
+Below is a cheat sheet to keep you busy.

 ##Cheat Sheet